 Understanding Siena’s 17 Contrade

 Exerpt adapted from my book, Living the Palio.
 (It's already written, so I'm happy to share it here.)
-The Goose contrada membership enjoying the pre-Palio dinner, the cena della prova generale on July 1, 2018.
-To understand the Palio race, one should become acquainted to some extent with Siena’s seventeen distinct neighborhoods, known as contrade … Continue reading Understanding Siena’s 17 Contrade
+The Goose contrada membership enjoying the pre-Palio dinner, the Cena della Prova Generale on July 1, 2018.
+This is the only event of the year to which the public are invited (with pre-purchased dinner tickets.)
+To understand … Continue reading Understanding Siena’s 17 Contrade

 What exactly is the Palio?